What is Gratitude? It’s a word that we hear a lot these days, but what does it mean? And why is gratitude so powerful?

-• The real benefits of gratitude
+• The tangible benefits that stem from practicing gratitude

 The Definition of Gratitude